Skip to content

 Save the file.

-In the Manage plugins tab, and click Refresh to reload the plugin configuration.
+In the Manage plugins tab, click Refresh to reload the plugin configuration.
 The MCP server plugin will now appear in your available plugins and is ready to use.

 Screenshot showing the MCP server successfully installed in Windsurf